wdhif/xml-object-stream/README.md

 Parsing
 -------

-Contextual events are fired when the parser finishes parsing a descendent's attributes and text.
-You can then listen for futher descendents on the matched node.
+Contextual events are fired when the parser finishes parsing a descendant's attributes and text.
+You can then listen for futher descendants on the matched node.

     var xml = require('xml-events')
     var data = "<root><person age='32'><name>Somebody</name></person></root>"